bergenpolyglotprogrammers/elixir-workshop/exercise_1.md

 end
 ```

-You can call this function from the terminal by moving to the folder of your mix project and typing `mix run -e MyModule.my_func`.
-This is not the canonical way of starting an elixir application, but we will run our programs this way for now, for simplicity's sake.
+You can call this function from the terminal by moving to the folder of your mix project and typing `mix run -e MyModule.my_func` or loading the project into the IEx REPL, writing `iex -S mix` and running it by typing `MyModule.my_func`.
+This is not the canonical way of starting an elixir production application, but we will run our programs this way for now, for simplicity's sake.

 #### Reading user input